 Source: Scale AI

-Donovan integrates Retrieval-Augmented Generation (RAG), allowing users to use Large Language Models (LLMs) to interact with mission-related information.
-Donovan has a chat interface that can extract information from documents and translate them using natural language semantics.
-Because of the ability to use any model that a user may want, the options for which model works best for a use case is easy to find.
+Donovan integrates Retrieval-Augmented Generation (RAG), allowing users to use Large Language Models to interact with mission-related information.
+Donovan has a chat interface that can extract information from documents and translate them using natural language semantics, using a model selected from those supported.

 Source: Scale AI